-As the design of the ladder has matured the radiation length of the ladder has increased from 0.28% to 0.37%.
-This increase is the result of adding another carbon composite backing layer plus additional adhesive.
-This was necessary to maintain sufficient position stability (position stability affects the first term of the pointing resolution expression).
-The current ladder design has been extensively analyzed for position stability, so further design changes are not expected to be required to meet the stability requirements.
-The greatest risk to increased ladder radiation length is the aluminum kapton cable.
-We have a vendor that should be able to produce an aluminum kapton cable, but aluminum kapton has traditionally been difficult, so there is the risk that we might have to use copper in place of the aluminum.
-If this is required the radiation length of the ladder will increase from 0.37% to 0.51%.

 There was also an increase in the beam pipe thickness.
-Brush Wellman was originally comfortable building a 0.5 mm Beryllium beam pipe, but they have subsequently argued that 0.8 mm would be much less risky and less expensive.
+Brush Wellman was originally comfortable building a 0.5 mm Beryllium beam pipe, but they have subsequently argued that 0.75 mm would be much less risky and less expensive.
 The degradations in the impact parameter resolution resulting from these various changes are summarized in Table 1.
 The last entry in the table is for a copper ladder cable.
 This is the worst case and results in a pointing resolution that is 32% worse than the original design which was simulated.